TSM Performance Tuning

 IBM provides a Perl script to collect TSM V6 and newer server monitoring data.
 This can be useful for collecting ongoing server performance data to detect when problems appear, and also for providing support data to IBM.
 Details of the script can be found here

-It is essential to avoid resource contention between TSM backups and TSM maintenance tasks.
+It is best to avoid resource contention between TSM backups and TSM maintenance tasks.
 Schedule server maintenance operations to run outside of the client backup window, with as little overlap as possible.
 Rather than let these processes start automatically, schedule them to run at specific times and try to avoid overlap.
 The exact times for each step will depend on your site and how much work is happening, so you might need a little trial and error to get the best times for you.
 Some tasks need to run to completion, and some can be stopped before the next task starts.
 However be aware that if you consistenty stop tasks like expiration and pool migration, you are likely to run out of storage space.
 Here is a suggested schedule.

 08:00 - storage pool backup - run to completion